 Along with many other camps, we have determined that packages lead to unnecessary stress, anxiety and jealousy when parents feel obligated to send packages and when some campers receive packages and others don't.
 Despite prohibitions, campers continue to receive food products that pose a thread to other campers with food allergies and attract insects and pests in the cabin.
 Moreover, packages produce a large amount of waste that the camp must dispose of.

 E-Letters: A one way e-mail service is offered to overnight campers and CITs.
-There is no additional fee for this service.
 Log into your Peconic Dunes account, click on additional options, click on e-mail a camper.
 E-mails are received at the camp office, printed, and delivered to your camper once each day.
 There are currently no facilities for campers to send an e-mail reply from camp.

 Inclement weather can impact camp activities.
 Light rain does not alter the camp schedule, but, for the safety and well-being of our campers and staff, severe weather conditions require changes in schedule and program.

 If the weather is extremely hot, strenuous activities, such as team sports, will be cancelled or modified.
 Counselors will make sure campers take frequent breaks out of the sun and drink plenty of water.